frconor-ebook/meditations/_posts/2025-12-09-beginning-again.md

 When was the last time in a book, in a movie, in a newspaper article that you heard the soul mentioned?

 All the great religions of the world talk about the spiritual nature of man: Hinduism, Buddhism, Islam, Judaism, Christianity.
 Only modern materialism says that man has no soul.
-That\'s the message we get from the modern world.
+That's the message we get from the modern world.

 In a recent document on the Amazon, Pope Francis talked about the "spiritual emptiness" of the world (Pope Francis, Apostolic Exhortation, *Querida Amazonia*, February 2, 2020).

-A rather interesting phrase, "spiritual emptiness of the world," because it\'s as though the world has forgotten the soul.
+A rather interesting phrase, "spiritual emptiness of the world," because it's as though the world has forgotten the soul.

 The spiritual nature of man holds the meaning and the key to so many questions of our existence.
 Your soul in the eyes of God is very important.

 The care you take of your soul is very important.
 And to a large extent, the care that you take of your soul may depend on the care that is taken of the souls of your children.

 Try to give a lot of importance and make a resolution to give greater care to your soul.
-We\'re here these days to pray, to read, to think, and to change; perhaps to prepare a deep Confession or spiritual direction.
+We're here these days to pray, to read, to think, and to change; perhaps to prepare a deep Confession or spiritual direction.

 Everybody on the goal of success needs a helper, or a trainer, or a guide.
-It\'s one resolution we could take from these days.
+It's one resolution we could take from these days.

 These days are also meant to be days of silence.